-MARCH 10, 2021: Join writer, photographer, and archivist Matt Dellinger as he presents photographs and stories from his travels researching his book “Interstate 69: The Unfinished History of the Last Great American Highway” (Scribner, 2010).
+On Wednesday, MARCH 10, 2021, writer, photographer, and archivist Matt Dellinger presented photographs and stories from his travels researching his book “Interstate 69: The Unfinished History of the Last Great American Highway” (Scribner, 2010).

 Pitched in the 1990s as the “NAFTA Highway,” I-69 is built only in pieces today, and may never be completed.
 Its route connects Canada and Mexico from the great lakes to the Rio Grande; through sprawling cities like Indianapolis, Houston, and Memphis; and promises (or threatens) to transform many small towns left behind in the Midwestern rust belt, the Mississippi Delta region, and South Texas.